BDC Hamburger Icon

 What is a POS cash register?

-“A POS cash register is a computerized register that is connected to a wider control system and will usually have multiple individual registers on the network processing sales and accepting payments,” said John Moss, chief executive officer of English Blinds.
-“POS systems also track inventory and stock levels and report back on these, track sales and sales patterns and even monitor customer data via loyalty programs.”
+“A POS cash register is a computerized register that is connected to a wider control system and will usually have multiple individual registers on the network processing sales and accepting payments,” explained John Moss, chief executive officer of English Blinds.

 Did You Know?Did you know

-What is a mobile POS cash register?
+What is a mobile POS (mPOS) cash register?

-William Dawsey, vice president of finance and payment solutions at Chetu ― a custom software developer that works with payment service platforms ― said that mobile POS solutions can be versatile in the types of payment they accept.
+William Dawsey, vice president of sales at Chetu ― a custom software developer that works with payment service platforms ― emphasized the payment versatility of mPOS solutions.

-“Developments in payment technology allow transactions to be held on ubiquitous devices, such as mobile phones, that utilize near-field communication, quick response, barcode configurations, Bluetooth Low Energy and magnetic secure transmission technology,” Dawsey said.
+“Developments in payment technology allow transactions to be held on ubiquitous devices, such as mobile phones, that utilize near-field communication, quick response, barcode configurations, Bluetooth Low Energy and magnetic secure transmission technology,” Dawsey explained.
 “Additionally, mobile payment systems can utilize cryptocurrencies and digital wallet services.”

 Bottom LineBottom line